-Antibiotics can help treat severe, painful acne that is related to bacteria on the skin.
-They can also help reduce inflammation more generally, which may ease swelling and reduce the risk of scarring.
+Oral or topical antibiotics — such as tetracycline and erythromycin — can help treat severe, painful acne that is related to bacteria on the skin.
+They can also help reduce inflammation, which may ease swelling and reduce the risk of scarring.

 A dermatologist may recommend topical antibiotics, which a person applies to the skin, or oral antibiotics, which a person takes as a pill.